Career Definition for a Gas Technician

 Alternative Career Options

 You could also choose from these careers in installation and repair:

 Heating, Air Conditioning, and Refrigeration Mechanic and Installer

 Workers in this occupation install, inspect, troubleshoot, and repair heating, cooling, refrigeration, and ventilation systems for residential or commercial customers.
 Certificate and associate's degree programs are offered in this field; on-the-job training and apprenticeships are also sometimes ways to break into the field.
 State and local licensing requirements may apply, and some heating, air conditioning, and refrigeration mechanics and installers need to have Environmental Protection Agency certification to handle refrigerants.
 This career field offers 14% job growth from 2014-2024, as predicted by the BLS.
 The agency also reports that this occupation paid a median salary of $45,110 in 2015.

 Electrical and Electronics Installer and Repairer

 Electrical and electronics installers and repairers are responsible for the installation, maintenance, and repair of electronic equipment for a variety of purposes, using specialized diagnostic tools and common hand tools to get the job done.
 For example, they may work on transportation equipment, like sonar or navigational tools.
 Some relevant post-secondary education is typically required for employment; on-the-job training also takes place for new hires.
 Professional certification is also available.
-The BLS reports that electrical and electronics installers and repairers can expect job growth of 1% from 2012-2022.
-Pay can vary slightly by area of specialization; for example, the BLS reported that those who worked in transportation earned median pay of $51,240, while those who worked on commercial or industrial equipment earned $52,650.
+The BLS reports that electrical and electronics installers and repairers can expect job decline of 4% from 2014-2024.
+Pay can vary slightly by area of specialization; for example, the BLS reported that those who worked in transportation earned median pay of $58,990, while those who worked on commercial or industrial equipment earned $55,690.